microsoft/fast/specs/carousel/carousel.md

 ## Implementation

 ### States

-*Key component states, valid state transitions, and how interactions trigger a state transition.*

 - `paused` - if the carousel slide rotation is paused
 - `activeSlideElement` - Holds a reference to the HTMLElement that is the active slide.